The guided anomaly tour is a variation of the guided tour that is using an ellipse to determine anomalies on which to select target planes.

 Usually, you will not call this function directly, but will pass it to

-a method that works with tour paths like animate_xy
+a method that works with tour paths like animate_xy,

-save_history
+save_history or render.

-for an example of an index functions.
+slice_index for an example of an index functions.

-for different search strategies
+search_better_random for different search strategies

 animate_xy(flea[, 1:6], guided_anomaly_tour(anomaly_index(),